 History and Overview.

-The Orange County Society of Ophthalmology (OCSO) is a nonprofit organization founded in the early 1960s to advance the science and art of ophthalmology, protect public health, and strengthen the profession.
+The Orange County Society of Ophthalmology (OCSO) is a nonprofit organization founded in the early 1960s with a mission to advance the science and art of ophthalmology, protect public health, and strengthen the profession.
+We are proud to serve as a forum for education, collaboration, and professional connection within our community.

 OCSO members are physicians with medical degrees and specialized training in ophthalmology.
 Each member is certified—or eligible for certification—by the American Board of Ophthalmology.
 Together, they represent a community dedicated to excellence in eye care and innovation in the field.